These tasty rolls also compliment many entrees.

 - Take a golf ball size piece of the dough out of the dough and stretch it between your two oiled hands.

-- First off if it doesn’t stretch, but just breaks; keep kneading another few minutes.
+- If it doesn’t stretch but just breaks, keep kneading another five minutes.

 - The dough needs to be resilient and stretchy.
 That means the gluten is developing.
 A must!